Oxford PharmaGenesis Privacy and Security Policies

 - with third-party service providers that perform services on our behalf, including, without limitation, those that offer, host or operate our systems

-- to comply with UK law, a judicial proceeding, court order or other legal process, such as requirements of emergency services and/or law enforcement agencies
+- to comply with applicable law, a judicial proceeding, court order or other legal process, such as requirements of emergency services and/or law enforcement agencies

 - to enforce our agreement with you